scalastic/scalastic.github.io/_posts/en/2024-01-07-ferret-apple-mac-llm.markdown

 ### Step 2: Download Ferret's Source Code

 I've adapted the Ferret code for Silicon processors and Apple's Metal Performance Shaders (MPS) framework.
-It is available at [https://github.com/jeanjerome/ml-ferret/tree/silicon](https://github.com/jeanjerome/ml-ferret/tree/silicon){:target="_blank" rel="noopener noreferrer nofollow"} :
+It is available on this repo:
+{% github_card jeanjerome/ml-ferret %}

 - The **_main_** branch contains the original code from Apple.
 - The **_silicon_** branch contains my adapted version.